Agricultural Production and Prices

 With only a few exceptions, production of broilers (the most efficient converter of feed to meat) has outpaced growth in beef and pork production since 1990, and poultry meat has been the major meat produced and consumed in the United States since the mid-1990s.
 Total domestic per capita beef, pork, and poultry disappearance (a proxy for use) is beginning to increase again after several years of decline that reflected higher feed costs, higher retail prices, and effects of the 2007-09 economic recession.
 Exports of meats and products also continue to be an important source of demand.

-The number of milk cows in the United States generally fell in the 1980s and 1990s, but has generally risen since the early 2000s.
-Milk output has risen more than 67 percent since 1980 and now exceeds 215 billion pounds per year.
+The number of milk cows in the United States generally fell in the 1980s and 1990s but has generally risen since the early 2000s.
+Milk output has risen 70 percent since 1980 and in 2019 exceeded 218 billion pounds per year.
 Genetic developments and technological improvements underlie a pronounced upward trend in milk output per cow.
 Consolidation in the dairy sector also has facilitated efficiency gains in milk production.

 Corn is the major agricultural input used in the United States to produce ethanol, which has accounted for over 40 percent of U.S. corn use in recent years.
 Rapid expansion of ethanol production in the past decade reflected a response to high crude oil prices, the Renewable Fuel Standard, and other factors.
 However, ethanol production has generally plateaued as oil prices have fallen and the gasoline market has hit a 10-percent blend constraint.